-- a) A non-conforming building or structure may be structurally altered, enlarged or reconstructed provided that such alteration, enlargement or reconstruction is in accordance with the applicable intensity regulations or other dimensional requirements of this Bylaw and does not increase the extent of non-conformity and provided further that the Board of Appeals determines by the grant of a special permit that such alteration is not substantially more detrimental to the neighborhood than the existing non-conforming use except where alteration to non-conforming single or two-family dwelling does not increase the non-conforming nature of the building. - b) The Inspector of Buildings may issue a building permit for the alteration, enlargement or reconstruction of a one or two family dwelling and/or its attached appurtenance including for not limited to porches and decks, which is or was non conforming only by reason of its failure to conform to the setback requirements of this Bylaw, provided that the altered, enlarged or reconstructed dwelling and/or appurtenance does not violate the setback requirements to a greater extent than the dwelling prior to such alteration, enlargement or reconstruction.
+- a) A non-conforming building or structure may be structurally altered, enlarged or reconstructed provided that such alteration, enlargement or reconstruction is in accordance with the applicable intensity regulations or other dimensional requirements of this Bylaw and does not increase the extent of non-conformity and provided further that the Board of Appeals determines by the grant of a special permit that such alteration, enlargement, or reconstruction is not substantially more detrimental to the neighborhood than the existing non-conforming structure.
+Alteration, enlargement or reconstruction of a non-conforming single or two family dwelling shall be allowed upon a finding by the Board of Appeals that it does not increase the non-conforming nature of the structure, or in accordance with sub-section (b).
+(Amended June 2, 2008) - b) The Inspector of Buildings may issue a building permit for the alteration, enlargement or reconstruction of a one or two family dwelling and/or its attached appurtenance including for not limited to porches and decks, which is or was non-conforming only by reason of its failure to conform to the setback and/or lot size requirements of this Bylaw, provided that the altered, enlarged or reconstructed dwelling and/or appurtenance does not violate the setback requirements to a greater extent than the dwelling prior to such alteration, enlargement or reconstruction.
+(Amended June 2, 2008)